truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 4. Click **Save**.

 ## Adding Google Cloud Storage Credentials
-Google Cloud Storage uses a service account json file to authenticate credentials.
+Google Cloud Storage uses a service account JSON file to authenticate credentials.

 Open the **Cloud Credentials** screen, select **Google Cloud Storage** in **Provider**, enter a name and then:

 1. Go to your Google Cloud Storage website to download this file to the TrueNAS SCALE server.
    The [Google Cloud Platform Console](https://console.cloud.google.com/apis/credentials) creates the file.

-2. Click **Choose File** to browse the server to locate the downloaded filejson file and upload.
+2. Click **Choose File** to browse the server to locate the downloaded JSON file and upload it.
 The file populates **Preview JSON Service Account Key**
    For help uploading a Google Service Account credential file [click here](https://rclone.org/googlecloudstorage/#service-account-support).

 3. Click **Verify Credentials**.